ChenHua-Hsu/higgs_dna_tutorial/07_FinalFits/combine/README.md

 ```

 ## Text2workspace
+The text datacard created in the previous (Datacard) section contains (or points to) all of the inputs that Combine requires to do statistical inference.
+By running the `text2workspace` command, we convert the text datacard into a workspace that contains the inputs.
+In the conversion, we also specify a model that describes the parameters of interest (POIs) and how they are related to the rates of processes in the workspace.

-Next we need to build the workspace using the `text2workspace` function in Combine.
-We have a job submission script to do this.
+In flashggFinalFit, we have a job submission script to run `text2workspace`.
 Run the following command:
 ```
 python3 RunText2Workspace.py --mode mu_inclusive --batch local --ext _tutorial
 ```
-The signal parametrization is defined by the `--mode` option, which picks out a parametrization from the dictionary defined in `models.py`.
+The model is defined by the `--mode` option, which picks out a parametrization from the dictionary defined in `models.py`.
 In this tutorial we will use the `mu_inclusive` model, which defines a single signal strength ($r$) to scale the rate of all signal processes simultaneously.
 You can use the `multiSignalModel` option to map different parameters of interest (POI) to the different signal processes e.g. the `mu` model introduces a separate signal strength for each of the four major Higgs boson production modes.
 Wildcards can be used if necessary.

 In the tutorial example, the analysis categories are not defined to separate the different Higgs boson production modes.
 Therefore we do not have the sensitivity to simultaneously fit ggH and VBF.
 This would be different if we added analysis categories which were pure in VBF e.g. requiring a dijet system with high invariant mass and large $\Delta\eta_{jj}$.